Amity University-Noida MBA Admissions 2026

 Hence, the correct answer is option 3

-Average is an important concept which is used to solve the problems of weighted average, problems including ages, mixture and alligations etc.
+Average is an important concept which is used to solve the problems of weighted average, problems including ages, mixture and alligations, etc.

 Averages are used in day-to-day life calculations.

-Used in making estimation
+Used in making an estimate

 Difference between the persons added and who left = change in average x number of persons.

-2. When a person joins the group of n persons; if average increases then
+2. When a person joins the group of n persons, if average increases then

 Age of new person = Old average + (n+1) $\times$ difference between averages